amp-soft/amp-soft.github.io/index.md

-# **Amp Software**

-Welcome to the main website for Amp Software

-This page is currently under development and is subject to change.

 ## **Software**
 ### [Reminders](https://play.google.com/store/apps/details?id=com.ampsoft.notifier) (Android Notifier)
 Introducing Reminders, the ultimate reminder app designed to keep your life on track with unparalleled ease.
 Whether it's a crucial appointment, a daily task, or a special occasion, our intuitive user interface makes creating and managing reminders a breeze.